 Aulostomus chinensis (Linnaeus, 1766)

 Common throughout the Solitary Islands Marine Park.
 Widespread throughout the tropical Indo-Pacific.
-In Australia recorded from Exmouth in Western Australia, across the tropical north to Queensland, south to Sydney in NSW and including Lord Howe and Norfolk Islands.
+In Australia recorded from Exmouth in Western Australia, across the tropical north to Queensland, south to Sydney in New South Wales and including Lord Howe and Norfolk Islands.

 Frequents coastal and outer reefs, from shallow areas to 'dropoffs'.